dotnet/docs-tools/actions/sequester/README.md

 1. ***Add the trigger labels***
   - You'll need to add two labels: one that informs the action to import an issue from GitHub to Quest.
 The second informs you that an issue has been imported.
 1. ***Add a `quest-config.json` file***
   - In the root folder of your repo, create a config file that contains the keys shown [later in this document](#configure-consuming-github-action-workflow).
-In most cases, hou'll modify the org, repo, area path, and trigger labels.
+In most cases, you'll modify the Azure DevOps area path, and trigger labels.
-1. ***Add the `quest.yml` action configuration file***
+1. ***Add the `quest.yml` action workflow file***
   - For an example, see the [`dotnet/docs` installation](https://github.com/dotnet/docs/blob/main/.github/workflows/quest.yml).
 You'll likely need to change the checks on the labels.
 1. ***Add secrets for Azure Dev Ops and Microsoft Open Source Programs Office***
   - You'll need to add two secret tokens to access the OSPO REST APIs and Quest Azure DevOps APIs.